 This subsection includes the average efficiency ratings of CACs installed in California's new construction sector.
 Results from the on-site survey analysis, the CF-6R data analysis, and the combined analysis are presented below.
+Due to the termination of on-site surveys, that portion of the analysis has not been updated since the previously published HVAC report.
+However, wherever possible, all other information has been updated through the end of 2001.
 See Subsection 2.3 for an explanation of the differences between the on-site survey data and the CF-6R data.